beta-robots/ensenso_nx/README.md

-THIS PACKAGE IS UNDER DEVELOPMENT.
-NOT YET READY !!!

 ### Overview
 This repository holds code of a [ROS](http://www.ros.org) package for point cloud acquisition with  [EnsensoNx](https://en.ids-imaging.com/ensenso-stereo-3d-camera.html) 3D cameras.
 It is basically a ROS wrapper of the low-level API provided by [IDS](https://en.ids-imaging.com), the manufacturer of the camera.